AndrewHannigan/ctxgen/README.md

 ## Fold Tags

 `ctxgen` supports progressive disclosure of context via the `<ctxgen:fold>` tag.
 Content inside of `<ctxgen:fold>` tags are automatically replaced by a placeholder in the compiled instructions files.
 This placeholder describes the location of the folded content.
 The Agent can directly read the folded content using standard filesystem tools.
-This allows users to control bloat

-One example might be a table schema file.
-Suppose we have a file `.context/tables/orders.txt`.
+One example where the fold tag could be useful is a table schema file.
+Suppose we have a file `.context/tables/orders.txt` with the following contents:

 ```xml
 The `public.orders` table contains a row for each order placed at the company.